+Allowable Charge

-Allowable Charge The maximum covered charge for a service rendered or supply furnished by a health care provider that will be considered for payment.
-You will be responsible for amounts in excess of the allowable charge even if the allow- able charge is less than some determinations of what is reasonable and cus- tomary.
+The maximum covered charge for a service rendered or supply furnished by a health care provider that will be considered for payment.
+You will be responsible for amounts in excess of the allowable charge even if the allowable charge is less than some determinations of what is reasonable and customary.
 Allowable charge limitations apply to out-of-network services only.

-Ambulatory Surgical Center A free-standing facility which is wholly owned and operated by a hospital on the same basis as the outpatient department of its main facility or a legally constituted institution which meets all of the following requirements: 1) it is established, equipped and operated primarily for the purpose of per- forming surgical procedures; 2) it is equipped with at least two operating rooms, at least one post-anesthesia recovery room, and has the ability to per- form diagnostic x-ray and laboratory procedures as required in conjunction with the surgery to be performed; 3) it continually provides nursing services by registered nurses for patient care in the operating rooms and the post-anes- thesia recovery room(s); and 4) it is licensed by the appropriate state agency and recognized by the local medical society.
+Ambulatory Surgical Center

+A free-standing facility which is wholly owned and operated by a hospital on the same basis as the outpatient department of its main facility or a legally constituted institution which meets all of the following requirements:

+1) it is established, equipped and operated primarily for the purpose of performing surgical procedures;

+2) it is equipped with at least two operating rooms, at least one post-anesthesia recovery room, and has the ability to perform diagnostic x-ray and laboratory procedures as required in conjunction with the surgery to be performed;

+3) it continually provides nursing services by registered nurses for patient care in the operating rooms and the post-anesthesia recovery room(s); and 4) it is licensed by the appropriate state agency and recognized by the local medical society.

 The Plan does not cover services by out-of-network ambulatory surgical centers except when Medicare is primary and covers that facility.

-Approved Treatment Facility for Substance Abuse A rehabilitation facility for the treatment of individuals suffering from sub- stance abuse.
-To be an approved treatment facility, the facility must be accredited by the Joint Commission on Accreditation of Healthcare Organi- zations or meet certain requirements specified by the Trustees.
-Association The National Electrical Contractors Association, Inc. (NECA).
-Bargaining Unit Employee An employee who is a member of a collective bargaining unit represented by a Union and who is a full-time employee of a contributing employer.
-Calendar Year; Year The twelve-month period starting on January 1 of any year and ending on December 31 of that year.
-Chiropractic Care Any services or supplies that are provided or ordered by a chiropractor, or that are provided in connection with a course of treatment by a chiropractor.
-Claims Administrator The organization designated by the Trustees for handling claims.
-CompuSys of Utah, Inc. is the Claims Administrator for medical claims (excluding pre- scription drugs).
-The dental Claims Administrator is MetLife Dental.
-Vision Service Plan (VSP) is the vision Claims Administrator.
+Approved Treatment Facility for Substance Abuse

+A rehabilitation facility for the treatment of individuals suffering from substance abuse.
+To be an approved treatment facility, the facility must be accredited by the Joint Commission on Accreditation of Healthcare Organizations or meet certain requirements specified by the Trustees.

+Association

+The National Electrical Contractors Association, Inc. (NECA).

+Bargaining Unit Employee

+An employee who is a member of a collective bargaining unit represented by a Union and who is a full-time employee of a contributing employer.

+Calendar Year; Year

+The twelve-month period starting on January 1 of any year and ending on December 31 of that year.

+Chiropractic Care

+Any services or supplies that are provided or ordered by a chiropractor, or that are provided in connection with a course of treatment by a chiropractor.

+Claims Administrator

+The organization designated by the Trustees for handling claims.
+CompuSys of Utah, Inc. is the Claims Administrator for medical claims (excluding prescription drugs).
 Sav-Rx is the Claims Administrator for prescription drug claims.
-CompuSys is the Claims Administrator for Weekly Disability, Special Fund, Life Insurance and AD&D Insurance claims.
+CompuSys is the Claims Administrator for the Special Fund, and Life Insurance and AD&D Insurance claims

+Collective Bargaining Agreement

+The negotiated labor agreement between a Union and an employer or Association requiring the employer or Association to make contributions to the Fund on behalf of its bargaining unit employees.

+Contributions

+Payments made to the Fund by contributing employers on behalf of their employees.

+Cosmetic

+Treatment or surgery to improve or preserve physical appearance.

+Covered; Covered Under the Plan

+A term used to indicate that a person is eligible to receive the benefits from this Fund which apply to his status as an employee, a retiree or a dependent under the Plan 18 Schedule of Benefits.

+Dependent